xavibenjamin/brightlycolored.org/styleguide.md

 ---

+1. **Goal title one**
+Some text that explains the goal
+2. **Goal title two**
+More text that explains the goal and gives context.
+Tells you why I'm setting this as a goal.

+^

-1. Here's a numbered list
+1. This is a numbered list
-2. I don't use these much either, except for the annual review.
+2. It's got a few list items
-  1. This is an indented list
+   1. This is a numbered list inside of a numbered list
-  2. another item on this list
-3. **Here's a Goal Title**
-For the annual review, I use the list items to write goals and then write a little bit about them.
+   2. And it's got two items people
+3. And this is the last item

 {% figure alignleft /uploads/2013/10/1p4-mac-1p-mini-item-details.png "For this image styling, use the <code>.alignleft</code> class.
 I like to use captions for the most part, not required though." %}